 Shiva Baby has come a long way from its origins as a short created for Seligman’s thesis as a student at New York University’s Tisch School of the Arts.
 Initial plans of an IRL premiere at South By Southwest were dashed due to a then-mysterious and fast-spreading virus.
 “When we found out SXSW was canceled, we just had finished the movie, signed it off, fully finished the day before or half an hour before we found out,” she tells NYLON over Zoom from her new Los Angeles digs.
 “I sort of thought that maybe it was going to sit on a shelf and not go anywhere.”

 Thankfully, Seligman fears were quickly put to rest.
 Shiva Baby became the buzzy talk of the festival circuit, picked up for distribution, and is now set for a VOD and limited theatre release on April 2.
-Let’s hear a resounding l’chaim to Hot Jewish Girl representation.
+Let’s hear a resounding l’chaim to anxious Jewish girl representation.

 Warning: spoilers ahead for Shiva Baby.

 Tell me the origin of Shiva Baby.
 I know it started off as a short.